Event-based Pervasive Programming

 Publications related to this project

 - G.A.
 Wilkin, K.R.
 Jayaram, P. Eugster, and A. Khetrapal.
 Fair Decentralized Event Correlation with FAIDECS.
-12th ACM/IFIP/USENIX International Middleware Conference (Middleware 2011), to appear December 2011.
+12th ACM/IFIP/USENIX International Middleware Conference (Middleware 2011), December 2011.

 - K.R.
 Jayaram and P. Eugster